urao/tungsten-fabric/deploy_openstack/README.md

-# Steps to deploy openstack orchestrator only
+## Steps to deploy OpenStack orchestrator only

-# Below steps are tested on Ubuntu 14.04.4 with mitaka version of contrail debian package
+Below steps are tested on Ubuntu 14.04.4 with mitaka version of contrail debian package

 1. Bring up single server/VM with Ubuntu 14.04.4 version of OS
 2. Copy contrail debian package onto the server